pflanze/wired-snowden-untold-story/untold-story.md

 ownership) to *The New York Times*; and Barton Gellman, a writer for *The Washington Post*.
 It's highly unlikely that the current custodians will ever return the documents to the NSA.

-     [Edward Snowden explains in his own words why he decided to reveal secret details of the domestic surveillance being conducted by US intelligence services.
-PLATON]

 That has left US officials in something like a state of impotent expectation, waiting for the next round of revelations, the next